amplitude/Amplitude-iOS/README.md

 Device IDs use identifierForVendor if available, or a random ID otherwise.
 You can retrieve the Device ID that Amplitude uses with `[Amplitude getDeviceId]`.

 This code will work with both ARC and non-ARC projects.
 Preprocessor macros are used to determine which version of the compiler is being used.

+The SDK includes support for SSL pinning, but it is undocumented and recommended against unless you have a specific need.
+Please contact Amplitude support before you ship any products with SSL pinning enabled so that we are aware and can provide documentation and implementation help.